Aidan O'Brien: Early and private life

-Aidan O’Brien was champion Irish National Hunt trainer in the 1993/4 season and went on to lift the title for the next 5 consecutive seasons.
+Aidan O’Brien was champion Irish National Hunt trainer in the 1993/94 season and went on to lift the title for the next 5 consecutive seasons.
 His most successful horse during this time was the famed Istabraq.
 In 1996 he was approached by John Magnier to train at Ballydoyle.
 For a number of years he retained his Piltown yard.

-O'Brien and Anne-Marie have four children, with Joseph, Sarah, Anastasia and Donnacha all jockeys.
+O'Brien and Anne-Marie have four children, with Joseph, Sarah, Anastasia and Donnacha all became jockeys.
+Joseph and Donnacha also became trainers.
 Joseph became apprenticed to his father and rode his first winner shortly after his sixteenth birthday, on Johann Zoffany at Leopardstown on 28 May 2009.
 In 2012 O'Brien and Joseph, 19, became the first father-son/trainer-jockey combination to win The Derby, with Camelot.
-As of 2024, Aidan O'Brien is the most successful Epsom Derby trainer of all time with 10 wins.
+As of 2025, Aidan O'Brien is the most successful Epsom Derby trainer of all time with 11 wins.